Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 Here are the next steps:

 ### Step 1: Send data to the solution
 The [sample data generator](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/tree/master/Samples/Data-Generator), a desktop application, can be run locally to send real data or sample data to the event hub after successful deployment.
-You will find the instructions to download and install this application from Data Generator Instructions (also available in GitHub).
-Please use the sample that comes with data generator for refering to schema.
+You will find the instructions to download and install this application from [Data Generator Instructions](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/tree/master/Samples/Data-Generator).
+Please use the sample that comes with data generator for referring to schema.
 Alternatively, you can use [Get Started with Event Hubs](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-csharp-ephcs-getstarted/) reference to get sample code for publishing data to event hub.

 #### How to bring your own data
 This section describes how to bring your own data to Azure.
 As long as the events sent to Azure Event Hub follow the required schema, encoding and format, there are no changes required to get the pipeline running